o3de/o3de.org/content/docs/userguide/assets/importing.md

 ---
-description: ' You can manually import your asset files into &ALYlong; or use the Import option in the editor. '
+description: ' You can manually import your asset files into Amazon Lumberyard or use the Import option in the editor. '
-title: Importing Assets into &ALY;
+title: Importing Assets into Lumberyard
 ---
 # Importing Assets into Lumberyard {#asset-pipeline-importing}